 $100,000 Hearst Health Prize for Excellence in Population Health

-The winner will receive a $100,000 cash prize in recognition of outstanding achievement in managing or improving population health.
+The Winner will receive a $100,000 cash prize, and up to two Finalists will each receive a $25,000 cash prize, in recognition of outstanding achievement in managing or improving population health.
 This is not a grant program.

 In its most fundamental sense, population health seeks to improve or manage the health of a specific population.
 It is a systematic, holistic approach that aims to prevent disease by keeping people healthy and improving the quality of care.
 Population health programs and interventions work to: